It’s debunking time. We explain the Cambridge myths and whether they are true or false.

 CAMBRIDGE MYTHS – No. 1: You should pick your college based on the Tompkins Table

 This is arguably one of the most damaging Cambridge myths.
 On student forums online, you might come across a league table known as the ‘Tompkins Table’.
 What this table does is simply rank colleges based on the number of ‘first’ class grades (attaining over 70% in exams) received by each student.

 What this does NOT tell you, however, is a number of other crucial factors such as:

 How do you choose a Cambridge college?
-The best way to pick your college is to do your research online on the features that are important to you, and arrange visits to see them in-person on open days!
+The best way to pick your college is to do your research online on the features that are important to you, and arrange visits to see them in person on open days or virtually.
 Colleges are where students live, socialise, and spend a lot of time studying.
 Hence, the question you have to ask yourself is: what sort of community and atmosphere do I want to live in during my time at Cambridge?

 (Note: It is also a possibility for you to get ‘pooled’ after the interview, and this means that the university will select a college for you to live in at random.
 Most people end up loving whichever college they end up going to, so have a think, do a bit of research, but ultimately, do not worry too much about it!).

 CAMBRIDGE MYTHS – No. 2: Everyone is constantly studying and there is no time for any fun